eclipse-sumo/sumo/docs/web/docs/Basics/Using_the_Command_Line_Applications.md

 warning.
 The directory must exist, where the output file shall be written.

-Besides writing to a file, further special notations allow to:
+Besides writing to a file, further special notations allow:

-- write into the null-device (no output at all): use "NUL" or "/dev/null" for file name (both notations work platform independent)
+- writing into the null-device (no output at all): use "NUL" or "/dev/null" for file name (both notations work platform independent)
-- write into a socket: use "<HOST\>:<PORT\>" for file name
+- writing into a socket: use "<HOST\>:<PORT\>" for file name
-- write to stdout (print on command line): use "stdout" or "-" for file name
+- writing to stdout (print on command line): use "stdout" or "-" for file name
-- write to stderr: use "stderr" for file name
+- writing to stderr: use "stderr" for file name
 - The special string 'TIME' within a filename will be replaced with the application start time